Skip to content

 The Consolation of Philosophy

-First published in the year 524 under the Latin title De consolatione philosophiae, this work had a major influence on Christian thought and philosophy throughout the Middle Ages and Renaissance period.
+The Consolation of Philosophy by Boethius First published in the year 524 under the Latin title De consolatione philosophiae, this work had a major influence on Christian thought and philosophy throughout the Middle Ages and Renaissance period.
 Written while Boethius was in prison awaiting execution for treason, the book takes the form of a dialogue between the author and the Lady Philosophy, exploring issues like the problem of evil (theodicy), free will and predestination, and the fickleness of fortune.

 For those who might wonder how this work fits into the exploration of speculative fiction typically undertaken by Mythgard Academy seminars, the most direct connection is through the works of J.R.R.
 Tolkien.
 Dr. Tom Shippey in particular has noted Boethian themes throughout Tolkien’s work, and an understanding of The Consolation of Philosophy can provide deeper insights into Tolkien’s works.
 More generally, various concepts from Boethius have found their way into science fiction and fantasy works, as well as pop culture at large, such as the metaphor of fortune as a perpetually rotating wheel, or rota fortuna.
 (Malcolm Reynolds: “Wheel never stops turning, Badger.” / Badger: “That only matters to the people on the rim.” — Firefly)